 Why We Selected This Site

 In 1954, Mrs. Butler donated 225 acres of land to The Nature Conservancy in honor of her husband, making it the organization’s first donated preserve and the first wildlife refuge in the town of Bedford.
-Since then, it has grown through additional donations and purchases to its present size.
+Through additional donations and purchases it has grown to its present size .

 What We Do Here

 Each fall, visitors flock to the preserve to observe migrating birds of prey.
-The Nature Conservancy posts interpretive materials that explain the phenomenon of mass migration and help to identify the many raptor species passing overhead.
+Visitors can find interpretive materials that explain the phenomenon of mass migration and help to identify the many raptor species passing overhead.